The story of a community

 However there is a minor fringe of ‘Levantine’ artists in this collection, which will be investigated and possibly reveal the nature of lesser known artists such as ‘Commander Carrelli’, M.C.
 Robinson, Raffael Corsini and Tristram Ellis.

-1- Recently (Jan-Feb 2003) there was a major exhibition of Fausto Zonaro’s work in Istanbul and in conjunction with that a book has been published, ‘Ottoman court painter Fausto Zonaro – Osman Öndeş and Erol Makzume – YKY Istanbul and reviewed in the cultural magazine Cornucopia issue 28.
+1- In Jan-Feb 2003 there was a major exhibition of Fausto Zonaro’s work in Istanbul and in conjunction with that a book has been published, ‘Ottoman court painter Fausto Zonaro – Osman Öndeş and Erol Makzume – YKY Istanbul and reviewed in the cultural magazine Cornucopia issue 28 - article in Turkish on the visit to Istanbul of the Prince of Wales Albert Edward VIIth accompanied by journalist Russell and artist Brierly:

 2- For a more detailed look at the fine arts heritage of foreign visitors to Istanbul, web site, and a listing of W. H. Bartlett’s illustrations in the ‘beauties of the Bosphorus - Miss Pardoe’ as examples 1, 2 & 3.